taozui472/miden-base/README.md

 ### Feature highlights

 - **Private accounts**.
 The Miden Operator tracks only commitments to account data in the public database.
 The users are responsible for keeping track of the state of their accounts.
 - **Public accounts**.
-With public accounts users are be able to store the entire state of their accounts on-chain, thus, eliminating the need to keep track of account states locally (albeit by sacrificing privacy and at a higher cost).
+With public accounts users will be able to store the entire state of their accounts on-chain, thus, eliminating the need to keep track of account states locally (albeit by sacrificing privacy and at a higher cost).
 - **Private notes**.
 Like with private accounts, the Miden Operator tracks only commitments to notes in the public database.
 Users need to communicate note details to each other via side channels.
 - **Public notes**.
 With public notes, the users are be able to store all note details on-chain, thus, eliminating the need to communicate note details via side-channels.
 - **Local transactions**.
 Users can execute and prove transactions locally on their devices.
 The Miden Operator verifies the proofs and if the proofs are valid, updates the state of the rollup accordingly.